wangshan/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 where `sk` is the HPKE secret key, `task_id` is the task ID, and `nonce` and `extensions` are the nonce and extensions of the report share respectively.
 If decryption fails, the leader marks this report as invalid and removes it from the set of candidate reports.
+Moreover, if the report has never been aggregated but is contained by a batch that has been collected, then the aggregator marks this report as invalid and removes it from the set of candidate reports.

 Next, the leader runs the preparation-state initialization algorithm for the VDAF associated with the task and computes the first state transition.
 Let